ValeryBruniaux/md2htmlpdf/README.md

 ### Force page breaks (before or after)

-You can use previous tip to force page breaks.
+You can use the previous tip to force page breaks.
 At the end of the default CSS file you can find the **@media print** section.

-In this section you can set values for **widows** and **orphans** and choose if you want avoid page break after title.
+In this section you can set values for **widows** and **orphans** and choose if you want to avoid a page break after the titles.

 But you can also use the classes **.pagebreakbefore** and **.pagebreakafter** in your Markdown file to force a page break everywhere you want.
-Just add {.pagebreakbefore} after an header, like this :
+Just add {.pagebreakbefore} after a title, like this :

 ```
 # Wonderful title{.pagebreakbefore}
 ```

-You can also affect theese 2 classes at every pieces of text using previous tip.
+You can also assign these 2 classes to any piece of text using the previous tip.

 # Fonts examples